Putting together the first woman suffrage cook book in 1886 must have been a lot like herding cats for Hattie A. Burr of 12 Wayne St., Boston.

-The roster of cookbook contributors includes women prominent in the New England establishment.
+The roster of cookbook contributors included women prominent in the New England establishment.
 Mrs. Oliver Ames, wife of the future Massachusetts governor, contributed a recipe.
-Brahmin names peppered the book: Forbes, Sargent, Perkins.
-There was Julia Ward Howe.
+Brahmin names peppered the book: Forbes, Sargent, Perkins -- as well as the eminent Julia Ward Howe.

 There was a section on cooking and caring for invalids, including a recipe for raw beef sandwich and a warning against opium.
 The Woman Suffrage Cook Book also included a recommendation to chew on the skin of salt codfish.
 And there were household hints on how to maintain a pretty bedroom.

 Despite the nods to women's traditional roles, it was hard to miss that some of the suffragist cooks were shattering glass ceilings in traditionally male professions.